+(E5-3.24/a): Targets relationship to resource inflows and resource outflows, including waste and products and materials

-(E5-3.24/a): The target specifically addresses the enhancement of circular product design, focusing on the integration of lightweight thermoplastic composites as a sustainable standard in FACC's production process.
-Due to their inherent recyclability and potential for reprocessing, thermoplastic composites are a key material for enabling closed-loop manufacturing systems.
-Transitioning these materials from the pre-development phase into serial production for next-products generation represents a significant step toward implementing circular economy principles.
-By introducing closed material cycles that achieve a recycling rate of 2 %, FACC reduces waste, reuses valuable materials, and decreases its dependency on primary resources.
-This aligns with FACC's environmental policy objective to minimize environmental impact by limiting the consumption of natural resources and reducing industrial waste.
+The increase of circular product design is specifically addressed by Target 1 because it focuses on integrating lightweight thermoplastic composites into FACC AG's production process as a sustainable standard.
+Thermoplastic composites, due to their inherent recyclability and potential for repro-cessing, are a key material for enabling closed-loop manufacturing systems.
+Moving these materials from the pre-development stage to serial production for nextgeneration products represents a sig-nificant step in adopting circular economy principles.
+By establishing closed-loop processes that achieve a 2% recycling rate, FACC reduces waste, reuses valuable materials, and decreases the reli-ance on virgin resources.
+This aligns directly with FACC's environmental policy objective of minimiz-ing environmental impact by limiting the consumption of natural resources and reducing industrial waste.

-(E5-3.25): Target relates to the hierarchy layer "recycle".
+(E5-3.25): Target 1: relates to the hierarchy layer "recycle"